shinjaeung2002-hash/paper-analysis-ai-/README.md

 # 📄 Paper Analysis AI

 An AI-assisted tool that extracts key insights from scientific research papers.
+This project demonstrates an AI-assisted pipeline for extracting key insights from scientific papers.

 ## 🚀 Overview